PabloRamirezDev/sooft-challenge-be-interbanking/server/README.md

 - As it is not required, querying by startedAfter and withTransfersAfter simultaneously is out of scope.
 - Pagination is out of scope.
 - Auth is out of scope.
+- CUIT is validated taking [this implementation](https://wiki.python.org.ar/recetario/validarcuit/) as reference.

 ## Design Decisions